National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Protocol, variables, & definitions

-Developing a research protocol is both familiar and vague for most research teams in the context of EHR studies.
-Most researchers have several years of graduate-level courses and real-world experience.
+Developing a research protocol is both familiar and vague in the context of EHR studies, even when researchers have several years of graduate-level courses and real-world experience.

-1. Tradeoffs are inevitable when selecting variables.
-  Rarely will an investigator's first choice be available.
+Tradeoffs are inevitable when selecting variables, and an investigator's first choice is not always available.

-1. Retrospective medical records are extracted from a larger dataset.
-  An investigation can use only a fraction of the terabytes in an EMR.
+An investigation can realistically use only a fraction of the terabytes of information in an EHR.
-  Many decisions are involved to include only the relevant variables among the qualifying patients.
+The research team must identify the relevant variables among the qualifying patients to produce a coherent dataset tailored to their hypotheses.

 While there are different approaches to developing a Research Protocol, the general steps involved include: